alexa-samples/skill-sample-nodejs-howto/instructions/6-publication.md

 9.  **Export Compliance.** Be certain that you agree with all of the conditions.
 If you do, make sure to check this box, as Amazon requires this permission to distribute your skill around the globe.

-10. **Privacy Policy URL.** This is an optional field, and should not be required for this Fact skill sample.
+10. **Privacy Policy URL.** This is an optional field, and should not be required for this howto skill sample.
 You can leave it blank.

 11. **Terms of Use URL.** This is also optional, and you can leave it blank.